 The OCS is open to Indonesian students in North Sumatra, Aceh, and West and Central Kalimantan seeking tuition funds for forestry, biology, and veterinary school.
 Applicants are required to make an effective presentation to a review committee about their research plans.
 They are also required to provide periodic updates to OURF.
 In addition, recipients are expected to work with local NGOs to learn about the orangutan and its plight, and to help present the information to students in local schools.

 The fields of study (biology, forestry, and veterinary science) have been fairly balanced.
 The number of scholarships has been largely offered based on funds pledged by organizations.
 Most have been awarded to students attending the University of North Sumatra and the University of Medan where the program began.
 Students in Aceh at Kuala Syiah University’s veterinary school were included in 2009.
 We began offering scholarships to graduating high school students in West Kalimantan planning to attend the University of Tanjung Pura in 2012.
 We started providing scholarships to students in Central Kalimantan planning to attend the University of Palangka Raya in 2018.
 Finally, in 2021, we began offering scholarships for students in East Kalimantan attending Mulwarman University in Samarinda.
 Our scholarship program now encompasses all the range provinces of Indonesia where wild orangutans still live.

 We would like to continue to expand this worthwhile program.
-To do this, we encourage organizations and the general public to contribute to the Orangutan Caring Scholarship Fund.
+To do this, we encourage the general public to support the Sponsor-a-Student Scholarship program and the OCS Fund.
 OURF is appreciative of the organizations that already support the OCS Fund.
 Donations in the USA are fully tax-deductible.

 The cost of administering one four-year scholarship is approximately US$1,500.
 That single scholarship enables a recipient to pay for school tuition over those years, and also covers the costs of their research and the final write-up.